 I say manifest because some kind of consensus is obviously essential for groups to function, but there is not only no need for consensus to be explicit (the foundation of democracy; spoken assent, counted ballots and whatnot), such a requirement inevitably makes organs of democracy and the society it represents contentious, time-consuming and riddled with debilitating compromise.
 Again, this isn’t to say that it is not sometimes necessary to thrash it out, but in well-functioning societies, such occasions are rare or non-existent.

 Take, as an example of a ‘well-functioning society’, a group of friends spending the day together.
 How often do you sit round and debate what you are going to do, and then take a vote?
 Perhaps once or twice, but, most likely, not at all.
 You go where you are going, do what you are doing and then go off and do something else with barely a democratic word uttered.
-And even when there is a vote, a sense of cooperation, rather than competition, predominates, along with a sense that passion, integrity, wisdom, love and the needs of the moment must be integral, primary, in the decision making process, and can overturn a mere numerical advantage.
+And even when there is a vote, a sense of cooperation, rather than competition, predominates, along with a sense that passion, integrity, wisdom, love, the needs of the moment and the right thing to do must be integral, primary, in the decision making process, and can overturn a mere numerical advantage.

 Isn’t this the case, with you and your fellows?